mgrandau/hand-tracking-stabilization/README.md

 Because if this extension what I want out of the model is a translation vector per frame, not the typical adjusted image, though that will help in quickly analyzing the performance of the model.

+The notebooks attempt to show side by side camparison of video streams, to get a more accurate feel for the degree of stabalization.
+To acheive this the video must be MP4 using the H264 codec.
+Currently I use ffmpeg to convert the opencv based MPV4 video to H264.
+I may be able to get around this by installing the H264 Codec (OpenCV doesn't have it in by default due to licensing differences).

 ## Setup

 Current assumptions about using notebooks: